-- dB(A) 유 Decibels recorded on a sound level meter, which has had its frequency response modified electronically to an international standard, to quantify the average human loudness response sounds of different character. - L90 levels. measure of the background noise level to use in determining recommended maximum noise lower levels in a varying noise environment.
-It is the noise measure defined by the EPA as the the level exceeded for 90% of the measurement period, which is representative of the typical - the equivalent continuous level that would have the same total acoustic energy over the compliance with recommended maximum noise levels. measure defined by the EPA as the measure of noise emission to use in assessing measurement period as the actual varying noise level under consideration.
-It is the noise measure of noise emission used in assessing compliance with recommended maximum noise levels other intrusive noises) used in determining recommended maximum noise levels, and Leq is the In short, L90 is the measure of background noise (in the absence of the noise under investigation or the Plan attached at Appendix One The Goulburn Valley Harness and Greyhound Racing Precinct and Investigation Area is illustrated ₹ ambient background level to assist in placing noise emission from the racing facilities in context.
+- dB(A) õ Decibels recorded on a sound level meter, which has had its frequency response modified electronically to an international standard, to quantify the average human loudness response sounds of different character. - 8 measure of the background noise level to use in determining recommended maximum noise lower levels in a varying noise environment.
+It is the noise measure defined by the EPA as the the level exceeded for 90% of the measurement period, which is representative of the typical - the equivalent continuous level that would have the same total acoustic energy over the compliance with recommended maximum noise levels measure defined by the EPA as the measure of noise emission to use in assessing measurement period as the actual varying noise level under consideration.
+It is the noise measure of noise emission used in assessing compliance with recommended maximum noise levels other intrusive noises) used in determining recommended maximum noise levels, and Leq is the short, L90 is the measure of background noise (in the absence of the noise under investigation or the Plan attached at Appendix One The Goulburn Valley Harness and Greyhound Racing Precinct and Investigation Area is illustrated ambient background level to assist in placing noise emission from the racing facilities in context.
 These locations are indicated on the aerial photo in Appendix Two.
-Noise monitoring occurred from 9 Unattended noise loggers were installed at two locations within the precinct area to monitor the 14 November 2015 at both locations the focus of attention in this study. the evening/night period that has the greatest potential to impact on future residents so this has been Given that racing events occur during the day, evening and night periods on different occasions,
+Noise monitoring occurred from 9 Unattended noise loggers were installed at two locations within the precinct area to monitor the 14 November 2015 at both locations the focus of attention in this study.
+Given that racing events occur during the day, evening and night periods on different occasions evening/night period that has the greatest potential to impact on future residents so this has been